 Our Component Class has now tied one particular implementation of ProductService

 .
-It will make it difficult to reuse our component.
+It will make it difficult to reuse our components.

 We would also like to make our ProductService